Wat Phra Dhammakaya: Organization structure

-Wat Phra Dhammakaya is legally presented by the Dhammakaya Foundation, described as the modern equivalent of the traditional 'temple committee' (กรรมการวัด).
+Wat Phra Dhammakaya is legally represented by the Dhammakaya Foundation, described as the modern equivalent of the traditional 'temple committee' (กรรมการวัด).
 Founded in 1970 under the name Prasit Foundation, the foundation was in 1985 renamed the Dhammakaya Foundation.
 Later, a second foundation was founded to finance the worldwide activities of the temple, the Khun Yai Ajan Maharatana Khonnokyoong Foundation.

 The Dhammakaya foundation has a complex organization structure, and is more formalized than traditional Thai temples.
 It is modeled on and managed like a modern organization.
 Despite its modern methods, the temple adheres highly to a traditional hierarchy, and Luang Por Dhammajayo as a leader.
 He is the president of the foundation and used to be the abbot of the temple, assisted by deputy-abbot and vice-president Luang Por Dattajīvo.
 Thus, the foundation is intrinsically connected to the temple.
 There are several departments in the foundation that are run by assistant-abbots, who report to the abbot and deputy-abbot: a human resource center, as well as a support center that helps with facilitating ceremonies, and departments for maintenance, fundraising, education and proselytization.
 The responsibility for lay people is further subdivided in sixty-two groups.
 The personnel of the temple consists of monastics, full-time employees, workers and volunteers.
 Full-time employees will sometimes ordain after a while, but their ordination is different from that of males who ordain without having been an employee.
 Former employees usually take a vow for lifelong ordination in a special ceremony, and often have high coordinating positions as monks.
 Following Thai custom, the temple does not provide a full ordination as bhikkhunī for women, but there are training programs for female staff.

-Among lay personnel, the full-time employees are expected to follow the eight precepts, behave in an orderly way, and spent their lives in the temple, without a paid job or residence outside the temple.
+Among lay personnel, the full-time employees are expected to follow the eight precepts, behave in an orderly way, and spend their lives in the temple, without a paid job or residence outside the temple.
 Just like in the Dhammadayada training programs, full-time employees are trained, including a probation period before being employed.
-They are not paid a full-fledged salary, but receive some stipidend, as well as some welfare services.
+They are not paid a full-fledged salary, but receive some stipend, as well as some welfare services.
 Full-time employees have an important role in the temple's active approach of spreading Buddhism: they complement monastics who have more limitations because of the Vinaya.
 They are also meant to be role models for the public at large.
 Wat Phra Dhammakaya is known for its relatively high-educated monastics and full-time lay personnel.
 A high percentage possesses a bachelor's degree.

 In the 1980s, Wat Phra Dhammakaya was very centrally organized, which led to problems within the organization.
 From the early 1990s onward, the temple began to invite professional management and law consultants to develop its organisation processes, and decision-making was distributed downwards to supervisory committees.